ChunHLi/ProjectMMBN/README.md

 5/27/15 - Kah Soon Yap - Added elemental Chip Folder

+5/27/15 - Shawn Li - Added virusAttack, enemy projectiles are a seperate class due to the fact many issues could come up otherwise.

+5/27/15 - Shawn Li - Added Mettaur's wave attack.

 To do
 =========================================================================================================================

+- For Shawn (due 5/28/15) - Create flashing tiles.

+- For Shawn (due 5/28/15) - Create Megaman hurt methods and other stuff relating to it.

 - For Kah Soon (due 5/28/15) - Iron out pause bug

-- For Anyone (due 5/25/15) - Decompose boss spritesheets.
+- For Anyone (due 5/28/15) - Decompose boss spritesheets.

-- For Anyone (due 5/25/15) - Start Protoman and Bass classes.
+- For Anyone (due 5/29/15) - Start Protoman and Bass classes.

-- For Anyone (due 5/25/15) - Delete unnecessary files.
+- For Anyone (due 5/29/15) - Delete unnecessary files.

 - Future Goals:
   1. Choose standard chips to implement.